Van explodes near Sri Lankan church one day after bombings that killed 290

 They discovered three bombs that they tried to defuse.
 Instead, the bombs detonated, sending pedestrians fleeing in panic.

-The coordinated Easter Sunday bombings that ripped through Sri Lankan churches and luxury hotels, killing more than 200 people, were carried out by seven suicide bombers from a domestic militant group named National Thowfeek Jamaath, a government official said Monday.
+The coordinated Easter Sunday bombings that ripped through Sri Lankan churches and luxury hotels, killing 290 people, were carried out by seven suicide bombers from a domestic militant group named National Thowfeek Jamaath, a government official said Monday.

 All of the bombers were Sri Lankan citizens, but authorities suspect foreign links, Health Minister Rajitha Senaratne said at a news conference.